 After you’ve taken the menswear rules into account, then it’s time to start investing in your essentials!

 TDC – Great advice!
-I know that you’ve done various collarerations and I’ve seen video of you too (see below)but what’s next for Mr Cavaliere?
+I know that you’ve done various collaborations and I’ve seen video of you too (see below)but what’s next for Mr Cavaliere?

 JC – At the moment I am just working on making MrCavaliere.com as good as it can possibly be.
 Like anything that’s worth it, it takes a lot of time and commitment and hopefully one day the Mr. Cavaliere can be a recognised style source for all things menswear related.
 At the end of the day you never know what the future holds that’s why I just taking everything one step at a time!

-I’d like to thank Jonathan wholeheartedly for not only being the subject of my very first StyleSpiration piece but also for being my initial inspiration which has taken me to where I am today.
+I’d like to thank Jonathan wholeheartedly for not only being the subject of this interview, but also for being my initial inspiration which has taken me to where I am today.
 Check him out and I’m sure you’ll be inspired too.